dismantl/CaseHarvester/README.md

 * DV: Domestic Violence Cases
 * MCCI: Montgomery County Civil Cases

+The following case types are still in need of parsers:
+* MCCR: Montgomery County Criminal Cases
+* ODYCOA: Court of Appeals
+* ODYCOSA: Court of Special Appeals

 Each different parser breaks down the case details to a granular level and stores the data in a number of database tables.
 This [schematic diagram](https://disman.tl/caseharvester/relationships.html) illustrates how this data is represented in the database.

 # Schedule